gracelang/language/languageSpec/spec.md

 	     name -> String
             // the canonical name of the method arguments -> Sequence⟦Type⟧
-            // the type of the agruments, in order result -> Type
+            // the types of the parameters, in order result -> Type
             // the type of the result
 	 }